faenrandir/a_careful_examination/documents/science/response_to_how_to_mix_LDS_theology_and_human_evolution.md

 I hope to respond to the second point when I get a chance.
 Best regards.

+**[R. Gary]**

-> Sicut: Your comment has been published (click here).
+Sicut: Your comment has been published ([click here](http://ndbf.net/003i.htm)).
 But note that, in a formal 1909 statement, Joseph F. Smith's First Presidency did, in point of fact, rule out the possibility for evolutionary origins of Adam's body, and among the apostles and prophets since then, there has been vocal support for that interpretation of the 1909 statement.

-> Furthermore, no Church President and no apostle is on record in official LDS media questioning or clarifying Joseph F. Smith's 1909 First Presidency statement regarding the "Origin of Man."
+Furthermore, no Church President and no apostle is on record in official LDS media questioning or clarifying Joseph F. Smith's 1909 First Presidency statement regarding the "Origin of Man."
 As a matter of fact, that same 1909 statement has been republished by the Church twice in this century.

+**[Sicut]**

 > note that, in a formal 1909 statement, Joseph F. Smith's First Presidency did, in point of fact, rule out the possibility for evolutionary origins of Adam's body